mredodos/ecab-taxi-booking-manager/readme.txt

 Click the "Upload Plugin" button at the top of the page.
 Choose the ecab-taxi-booking-manager.zip file and click "Install Now."
 Once installed, click "Activate" to enable the Ecab Taxi Booking Manager WordPress plugin.

+**Note**: The plugin works out of the box with OpenStreetMap (no API key required).
+If you prefer to use Google Maps, you can configure your Google Maps API key in the plugin settings.

 == Guideline ==
 Shortcode: